VanshVg/BookDirectory-ServerSide/README.md

 # Book Birectory

-Endpoints of Book Directory websites have been created using CRUD operations with the use of Node and Express.
+This repository contains the serverside code for MERN Stack website of Book Directory which has APIs made using Node and Express.

 ## Installation